VetoProjects/supersaw/README.md

 devices, but returning fancy instructions (e.g. if your midi device supports color change on pressing a button) may fail.

+For best performance and experience, please use Google Chrome (we're really sorry).

 ## Building and Running

 We advise you to go to [the website](supersaw.tobsic.de) to play with the thingie, but